 The sign that restores a note that was previously raised or lowered to its normal position is known as a natural.
-It looks like this (4).
+It looks like this (b) and it has an effect only in the measure it is placed.

 Look at the following staff and do the activity that follows.